 Academic Dean, Associate Professor of Hebrew Bible and Director, Cooperative M.Div.

-Specialization: History and Theology of Ancient Israel, Deuteronomistic History, Postcolonial Hermeneutics and a U.S. citizen at the age of eighteen.
+Specialization: History and Theology of Ancient Israel, Deuteronomistic History, eighteen.
 His research interests have been shaped by his experience of living in the United States, a journey that has had its share of twists and turns in a landscape constructed by promises and predicaments.
 His approach to interpreting the Bible takes one's specific, concrete context into account while engaging in a constructive yet critical dialogue with the more traditional methods of reading the text.
 Dr. Kim is the author of Decolonizing Josiah (Sheffield Phoenix Press, 2005) and Identity and Loyalty in the David Story (Sheffield Phoenix Press, 2008) and is currently working on "The Politics of Othering in the Book of Judges."

-Uriah Kim is Professor of Hebrew Bible.
-He came to the United States at the age of ten and became a Christian
+Postcolonial Hermeneutics Uriah Kim came to the United States at the age of ten and became a Christian and a U.S. citizen at the age of